 Reminder of my Personal and Professional Purpose, Passion, and Cause

 If only more of us viewed our precious environment through the filters I employ.
 If only my mission and vision could be multiplied untold orders of magnitude:

 Mission: Employ writing and speaking to educate, inspire, and enable readers and listeners to understand, appreciate, and enjoy Nature… and accept and practice Earth Stewardship.

 - People of all ages will pay greater attention to and engage more regularly with Nature… and will accept and practice informed and responsible Earth Stewardship.

 - They will see their relationship to our natural world with new eyes… and will understand more clearly their Earth home.

 Tagline/Motto: Steve (Great Blue Heron) encourages and seeks a better tomorrow through Nature-Inspired Living!

 Steve’s Three Books

-All three of my books (Nature Based Leadership; Nature-Inspired Learning and Leading; and co-authored with Dr. Jennifer Wilhoit, Weaned Seals and Snowy Summits) present compilations of my own (and Dr. Wilhoit’s) rich experiences in Nature.
+All three of my books (Nature Based Leadership; Nature-Inspired Learning and Leading; Weaned Seals and Snowy Summits) present compilations of personal experiences expressing my (and co-author Dr. Wilhoit for Weaned Seals and Snowy Summits) deep passion for Nature.
 All three books offer observations and reflections on my relationship to the natural world… and the broader implications for society.
 Order any and all from your local indie bookstore, or find them on IndieBound or other online sources such as Amazon and LifeRich.